FluencyMedia/bl_py_wrap/README.md

 BrightLocal API
 ===============

-A simpler Python wrapper to inteface with the BrightLocal REST API.
+A simpler Python wrapper to interface with the BrightLocal REST API.
 The wrapper abstracts authentication and calls to the standard endpoint.